kevinpapst/kimai2-console/README.md

 By default the configuration file targets the demo installation and will work... but now its time to target your own Kimai, so edit the config file and change the settings: URL, username and API token.

+The following config keys are available:

+- `URL`: the Kimai installation URL
+- `USERNAME`: the Kimai installation URL
+- `API_KEY`: your Kimai API key (can be set when editing your profile)
+- `OPTIONS`: an array of request options for CURL (see [guzzle docs](http://docs.guzzlephp.org/en/stable/request-options.html))

+FAQ:

+- `I want to use a self-signed certificate` - add `"OPTIONS": {"verify": false}` to your configuration

 ## Available commands

 You get a list of all available commands with `kimai`.

-- `kimai active` - display all running timesheets
+- `kimai active` - display and update all running timesheets (via `--description` and `--tags`)
-- `kimai stop` - stop currently active timesheets
+- `kimai stop` - stop currently active timesheets and update them (via `--description` and `--tags`)
-- `kimai start` - starts a new timesheet
+- `kimai start` - start a new timesheet (see below)
 - `kimai customer:list` - show a list of customers
 - `kimai project:list` - show a list of projects
 - `kimai activity:list` - show a list of activities
 - `kimai version` - show the full version string of the remote installation
-- `kimai configuration:create` - creates the initial configuration file
+- `kimai configuration` - creates the initial configuration file or displays it

 To get help for a dedicated command use the `--help` switch, eg: `kimai project:list --help`

 ### Start a timesheet

-This command is rather clever and tries to detect customer, project and activity from your input in the following way:
+This command tries to detect customer, project and activity from your input in the following way:

 - if it is a number, then it tries to load the entity by its ID
   - if a entity is found, it will be used
 - if it is a string, then this is just as search term
   - if one entity is found, it will be used
   - if multiple entities are found, a select list is shown
-- if nothing is given or no reult was found in the previous steps, a list of all entities is fetched and shown for selection
+- if nothing is given or no result was found in the previous steps, a list of all entities is fetched and shown for selection
   - this list might be filtered (eg. only activities for found project)

 This most simple example will display a select list for all customers, then a filtered list for the projects of the chosen customer and finally a select list for all activities for the chosen project: